nickojelly/grvmodel/README.md

 This project aims to predict the outcomes of greyhound races based on previous form data.
 The model used is a GRU, a type of recurrent neural network that is particularly suited to time-series data.

+## More Info

+For more info please see https://www.nbdata.co/blog/